 The Legislature has amended the Workplace Safety and Insurance Act to allow entitlement for chronic mental stress starting in 2018.
 This will have significant impact on employers.
 An Employer Specialist with the Office of the Employer Adviser, will walk you through the background of mental stress issues at WSIB, explain the impact of the recent legislation and what employers should do.
 Specifically, you will learn:

 Want to know more about trends in workplace accidents and incidents and upcoming MOL Blitzes?
-Join us for an interactive session with Ron Lucas, our local Ministry of Labour Inspector, to learn more about new and emerging hazards, exchange ideas and share best practices for keeping your staff healthy and safe in your workplace.
+Join us for an interactive session with a local Ministry of Labour Inspector and/or Employment Standards Officer, to learn more about new and emerging hazards, exchange ideas and share best practices for keeping your staff healthy and safe in your workplace.

 Robots are rapidly becoming cheaper, smaller and smarter.
 In this interactive session we will explore some of the dangers of working with robots, some relevant safety legislation and aspects of standards, and how these may affect the safeguarding of robotic equipment in the near future.